Skip to Content

 Clinical Facilities

-The chiropractic clinic is aligned administratively within PM&RS and located on two campuses.
-In West Los Angeles, it is physically situated in the PM&RS Polytrauma Center in adjacent to the main hospital.
-The WLA chiropractic clinic is composed of three exam/treatment rooms furnished with state-of-the-art exam/treatment tables, computers, and other necessary equipment.
-The SACC chiropractic clinic is composed of two exam/treatment rooms furnished with state-of-the-art exam/treatment tables, computers, and other necessary equipment.
-Library support through VAGLAHS and the VISN 22 Online Library.
+The chiropractic clinic is aligned administratively within PM&RS and located at three campuses.
+The WLA clinic is composed of three exam/treatment rooms furnished with state-of-the-art exam/treatment tables, computers, and other necessary equipment.
+The SACC chiropractic clinic is composed of two exam/treatment rooms furnished with exam/treatment tables, computers, and other necessary equipment.
+Finally, the LAACC chiropractic clinic is composed of one exam/treatment room furnished with exam/treatment tables, computers, and other necessary equipment.
+Library support is through VAGLAHS and the VISN 22 Online Library.

 Program Duration